Sonam Kapoor's Wedding Party: Ranbir-Katrina, Salman-Aishwarya & Other B-Town Exes Under A Roof!

 ALSO READ: Sonam Kapoor's Wedding Reception: A Huge Cake, Aishwarya's 'Buntsangha' & SRK-Salman's Dance!

-Meanwhile Sonam's reception party also had a few Bollywood celebrities bumping into their exes. some of whom are rumoured to be sharing not-so-cordial equations post break-up.
+Meanwhile, Sonam's reception party also had a few Bollywood celebrities bumping into their exes. some of whom are rumoured to be sharing not-so-cordial equations post break-up.
 Did somebody just say 'awkward encounters'?

 Salman Khan- Aishwarya Rai